electrode-io/electrode-native/docs/cli/github/delete-ref.md

 * A full native application descriptor (native application version) from which to look for the MiniApps/JS API Implementations repositories to delete the branch/tag from.
 * **Default** Interactive prompt to select a descriptor.

-`--jsApiImplsOnly`

-* Only delete branch/tag in JS API Implementations repositories.
-* **Default** Delete branch/tag in MiniApps and JS API Implementations repositories.

-`--miniAppsOnly`

-* Only delete branch/tag in MiniApps repositories.
-* **Default** Delete branch/tag in MiniApps and JS API Implementations repositories.

 [github commands prerequisites]: ../github.md